paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

     session_index: SessionIndex,
     validators: &[ValidatorId],
   )`:
-  1. check that `disputed_bitfield` has the same number of bits as the `expected_bits`.
+  1. check that `disputed_bitfield` has the same number of bits as the `expected_bits`, iff not return early with an empty vec.
   1. each of the below checks is for each bitfield.
 If a check does not pass the bitfield will be skipped.
-  1. check that there are no bits set that reference a disputed candidate
+  1. check that there are no bits set that reference a disputed candidate.
   1. check that the number of bits is equal to `expected_bits`.
-  1. check that the validator index is strictly increasing (and thus also unique)
+  1. check that the validator index is strictly increasing (and thus also unique).
-  1. check that the validator bit index is not out of bounds
+  1. check that the validator bit index is not out of bounds.
   1. check the validators signature, iff `CHECK_SIGS=true`.

 * `sanitize_backed_candidates<T: crate::inclusion::Config, F: Fn(CandidateHash) -> bool>(